 6. Lowestoft Summer Festival

-The Lowestoft Summer Festival is back and bigger than ever!
-Spread over three weekends in July, the 2016 festival will feature a range of sports, activities and entertainment for all ages to enjoy.
+The Lowestoft Summer Festival 2017 will be bigger than ever!
+Taking place on 22nd 23rd July, the festival will feature a range of activities and entertainment for all ages to enjoy.
 And it's all free!

 7. Suffolk Summer Theatre